Today’s recipe is a homemade version of my favorite kind of Indian takeout – butter chicken.

-Also known as murgh makhani – a creamy, tender dish with a tomato-based cream sauce and a kick of heat.
+Also known as murgh makhani, it’s a comforting, tender dish with a tomato-based cream sauce and a kick of heat.

-It’s spicy, sure, but you control the heat: We tend to take an “add as we go” approach to dishes like these, adding a little hot factor at a time until we reach a level that we like.
+It’s spicy, sure, but you get to control the heat.
+We tend to take an “add as we go” approach to dishes like these in my home, adding a little of the hot factor at hand at a time until we reach a level that we like.

-- 2 tablespoons unsalted butter
+- 4 tablespoons unsalted butter, divided

-- 2 teaspoons ground coriander
+- 1 teaspoon ground coriander

-- 1 teaspoon chili powder
+- 1 teaspoon chili powder spice blend

 - 1 teaspoon turmeric powder

-- 1/2 teaspoon cayenne pepper
+- 1/2 teaspoon ground cayenne pepper

 - 1 cup whole milk

-- 3 tablespoons full-fat yogurt
+- 3 tablespoons plain full-fat Greek yogurt

-- Fresh cilantro, for garnish
+- 1/4 cup chopped fresh cilantro, for garnish

-- Cooked rice or quinoa, for serving
+- 4 cups cooked rice or quinoa, for serving

-- Category: Dinner
+- Category: Chicken

 - Method: Stovetop